Preffet/C-Reliable-UDP-File-Transfer-Protocol/README.md

     ./run-client.sh

-in another terminal window on the same host, then provided the rft_client_util library has been implemented, the client will transfer the file in660.txt to the server using the send_file_normal function.
+in another terminal window on the same host, then the client will transfer the file in660.txt to the server using the send_file_normal function.

 Both scripts have options to allow you to specify a different port and/or server address and to transfer different files using either the